itscollegetime/coding-projects/README.md

 # Coding Projects

 Here are most of the projects I did that mainly involved coding.
-A lot of the projects here were made to solve specific problems I faced, while others are just things that I found interesting and wanted to try out myself.
+A lot of the projects here are just things that I found interesting and wanted to try out myself, while others were made to solve specific problems I faced.

 Many of the projects here are connected to one another and to projects in some of my other repositories.
 Some projects here also have interactive demos so you can play with them yourself.
 The related links will all be included.